 Know Your City & State Pool Regs

 According to the Centers for Disease Control and Prevention, drowning is the third leading cause of death from unintentional injury worldwide.
 Because of this, local and federal rules and regulations have been drafted to help mitigate the risk.
 It’s important to make sure that your pool or hot tub is up to code to protect yourself and your tenants.
 The City of Chandler, for example, requires that the water’s edge is at least five feet from any side or back property line, and that all pools are enclosed by a fence.
-All of codes for Maricopa County can be found here.

 Have The Right Pool Equipment

 The first piece of equipment that you should consider is that fence previously mentioned.
 If you have a fence installed, make sure that it can only be opened by an adult and that you regularly inspect it for signs of damage or rust.
 Test the doors to make sure that they actually work and that the latch closes correctly.

 You might also consider placing cleaning equipment, like nets to skim the water for debris, at the home.
 Who is taking responsibility for the regular cleaning and maintenance of the pool should be spelled out in the lease.
 A good option would be finding a 3rd party vendor that would come out to the home and perform regular pool maintenance.